llvm/llvm-project/llvm/docs/LangRef.rst

 - The remaining types, which do not directly correspond to a standard IEEE format.

-For types that do correspond to an IEEE format, LLVM IR float operations behave like the corresponding operations in IEEE-754, with two exceptions: LLVM makes :ref:`specific assumptions about the state of the floating-point environment
+For floating-point operations acting on types with a corresponding IEEE format, unless otherwise specified the value returned by that operation matches that of the corresponding IEEE-754 operation executed in the :ref:`default floating-point environment <floatenv>`, except that the behavior of NaN results is instead :ref:`as specified here <floatnan>`.
+(This statement concerns only the returned *value*; we make no statement about status flags or traps/exceptions.)
+In particular, a floating-point instruction returning a non-NaN value is guaranteed to always return the same bit-identical result on all machines and optimization levels.

-<floatenv>` and it implements :ref:`different rules for operations that return
+This means that optimizations and backends may not change the observed bitwise result of these operations in any way (unless NaNs are returned), and frontends can rely on these operations providing perfectly rounded results as described in the standard.

-NaN values <floatnan>`.
+Various flags and attributes can alter the behavior of these operations and thus make them not bit-identical across machines and optimization levels any more: most notably, the :ref:`fast-math flags <fastmath>` as well as the ``strictfp`` and ``denormal-fp-math`` attributes.
+See their corresponding documentation for details.

-This means that optimizations and backends cannot change the precision of these operations (unless there are fast-math flags), and frontends can rely on these operations deterministically providing perfectly rounded results as described in the standard (except when a NaN is returned).
+If the compiled code is executed in a non-default floating-point environment (this includes non-standard behavior such as subnormal flushing), the result is typically undefined behavior unless attributes like ``strictfp`` and ``denormal-fp-math`` or :ref:`constrained intrinsics <constrainedfp>` are used.

 .. _floatenv: